No events to show

 It is expected that participants will attend the entire programme.
 This includes periods of teaching, peer discussion, meditation practice and time for questions and reflection.

 We hope that this retreat will be a creative way to respond to the current situation and that it will support us all in this time.

-This event is run in collaboration with the Centrum voor Mindfulness in Amsterdam
+This event is run in collaboration with the Bhavana Community.

-- The course will consist of three live sessions taking place Friday, Saturday and Sunday from 3:30 – 6:00 pm CEST
+- The course will consist of two live sessions taking place on Saturday and Sunday from 3:30 – 6:00 pm CEST.

 - This course is offered on a tiered fee basis – please choose the fee which is the most appropriate for your given your current circumstances.